skannan4/cm-entropy-score/README.md

 ### Data
 The following relevant files can be downloaded here:

-- clean_031020.RData: An R workspace containing all of the counts tables for all datasets analysed in our manuscript, the computed QC metrics/entropy scores/other relevant metadata for all datasets, and all functions used in our manuscript.
+- `clean_031020.RData`: An R workspace containing all of the counts tables for all datasets analysed in our manuscript, the computed QC metrics/entropy scores/other relevant metadata for all datasets, and all functions used in our manuscript.
 Please note that this file is very large and may require significant RAM to load and work off of.
 We recommend 32GB RAM for handling this file.

-- clean_nodatasets_031020.RData: An R workspace containing all of the computed QC metrics/entropy scores as well as functions used in the manuscript, but not the counts tables.
+- `clean_nodatasets_031020.RData`: An R workspace containing all of the computed QC metrics/entropy scores as well as functions used in the manuscript, but not the counts tables.
 This file cannot be used to reproduce every figure in the manuscript.
 However, it may be useful for those with lower RAM availability, and can be used to run entropy score on user datasets.

-- entropy_functions.R: An R file containing code for all of the relevant functions for entropy score.
+- `entropy_functions.R`: An R file containing code for all of the relevant functions for entropy score.
 Please note that these functions have been loaded into both of the above workspaces as well.

-- entropy_figures.R: A R file containing code necessary to reproduce all figures in the manuscript.
-Please note that many of the figures will require clean_031020.Rdata.
+- `entropy_figures.R`: A R file containing code necessary to reproduce all figures in the manuscript.
+Please note that many of the figures will require `clean_031020.Rdata`.

-- helper_code.R: An R file containing some miscellaneous helper codes that were beneficial throughout the project.
+- `helper_code.R`: An R file containing some miscellaneous helper codes that were beneficial throughout the project.

+### Important objects in the workspaces
+In addition to the counts tables in `clean_021020.Rdata`, the workspaces have several other objects of interest.
+Many are related specifically to the functions, and their use is detailed in `entropy_functions.R`.
+However, two dataframes may be of particular interest to users:

+- `alldata`: This contains the metadata for every dataset that we analyzed.
+It was also used to generate the Supplementary Tables in the manuscript.
+Readers looking for details about datasets should look here.

+- `combined_datasets`: This is the primary output dataframe of our workflow.
+It contains the tabulated quality control metrics, computed entropy scores, and all other relevant details for every dataset analyzed.
+For those looking solely for the downstream output of our workflow, this may be appropriate dataframe.